rails-sqlserver/tiny_tds/README.md

 ### Windows and Linux (64-bit)

-We precompile tiny_tds with static versions of FreeTDS and supporting libraries.
-Just run:
+We precompile tiny_tds with FreeTDS and supporting libraries, which are dynamically linked at runtime.
+Therefore, you can run:

 ```shell
 gem install tiny_tds